IORoot/HouseQuests_wiki/docs/Features/administration.md

 ## ⛔️ Danger Zone

+<iframe width="100%" class="h-96" src="https://www.youtube.com/embed/7tFk4KLO-Vw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Be careful with this section of the admin panel.
-If you have a subscription, make sure you've taken a file export (see above) to backup all your settings before doing any of these functions.
+If you have a subscription, make sure you've taken a file export (see above) to back up all your settings before doing any of these functions.

 ### ⚠️ Reset Favourites